API Reference¶

 A plain dict with string keys and JSON-serializable values. |

-Source code in packages/src/cosalette/_introspect.py
+Source code in packages/src/cosalette/_mcp/_introspect.py

 Retry / Backoff¶